 Flow stopping

 We often need to isolate sections of a pipeline when we’re repairing or maintaining it.
 This is called flow stopping.
-We’re currently testing different flow stopping techniques for hydrogen at our project partner DNV’s Spadeadam facility and will be demonstrating these during the live trial.
+We have currently tested different flow stopping techniques for hydrogen at our project partner DNV’s Spadeadam facility and will be demonstrating these during the live trial.

 Hot works